cunla/fakeredis-py/README.md

 # Intro

 fakeredis is a pure-Python implementation of the redis-py python client that simulates talking to a redis server.

-This was created for a single
+This was created originally for a single purpose: **to write tests**.
-purpose: **to write tests**.
-Setting up redis is not hard, but many times you want to write tests that do not talk to an external server (such as redis).

 This module now allows tests to simply use this module as a reasonable substitute for redis.

-For a list of supported/unsupported redis commands, see [REDIS_COMMANDS.md](./REDIS_COMMANDS.md).

 # Sponsor